-During the financial year ended 31 December 2020, internal audits were carried out in accordance with an internal audit plan that has been reviewed and approved by the Audit Committee.
+During the financial year ended 31 December 2021, there were 3 internal audit reviews carried out in accordance with an internal audit plan that has been reviewed and approved by the Audit Committee.
+The Internal audit reports provided insight on the effectiveness of the internal control system in areas under review.
 Observations from these audits are presented, together with Management's response and proposed action plans, to the Audit Committee for its review.